hamvocke/hamvocke.github.io/_drafts/testing_microservices_java.md

 You can argue that this kind of test is rather a unit than an integration test.
 Nevertheless, this kind of test can be pretty valuable to make sure that your JSON serialization and deserialization works as expected.
 Having these tests in place allows you to keep the integration tests around your REST API and your client classes smaller as you don't need to check the entire JSON conversion again.

 ## CDC Tests
+Writing CDC tests can be as easy as sending HTTP requests to a deployed version of the service we're integrating against and verifying that the service answers with the expected data and status codes.
+Rolling our own CDC tests is straightforward but will soon send us down the rabbit hole.
+We need to somehow come up with a way to bundle our CDC tests, distribute CDC them between teams and need to find a mechanism for versioning.
+While this is certainly possible, I want to demonstrate a different way.

+In this example I'm using [Pact](https://github.com/DiUS/pact-jvm) to implement the consumer and provider side of our CDC tests.
+Pact is available for multiple languages and can therefore also be used in a polyglot context.
+Using Pact we only need to exchange JSON files between consumers and providers.
+One of the more advanced features even gives us a so called "broker" that we can use to exchange pacts between teams and show which services integrate with each other.

+**TODO image of broker?**

+### Consumer Test (our end)
+Our microservices consumes the weather API.
+So it's our responsibility to write a **consumer test** that defines our expectations for this contract.

+{% highlight java %}
+@RunWith(SpringRunner.class)
+@SpringBootTest
+@TestPropertySource(locations = "classpath:application-test.properties")
+public class WeatherClientConsumerTest {

+    @Autowired
+    private WeatherClient weatherClient;

+    @Rule
+    public PactProviderRuleMk2 weatherProvider = new PactProviderRuleMk2("weather_provider", "localhost", 8089, this);

+    @Pact( consumer="test_consumer")
+    public RequestResponsePact createPact(PactDslWithProvider builder) throws IOException {
+        return builder
+                .given("weather forecast data")
+                .uponReceiving("a request for a weather request for Hamburg") .path("/some-test-api-key/53.5511,9.9937")
+                    .method("GET")
+                .willRespondWith()
+                    .status(200)
+                    .body(FileLoader.read("classpath:weatherApiResponse.json"), ContentType.APPLICATION_JSON)
+                .toPact();
+    }

+    @Test
+    @PactVerification("weather_provider")
+    public void shouldFetchWeatherInformation() throws Exception {
+        Optional<WeatherResponse> weatherResponse = weatherClient.fetchWeather();
+        assertThat(weatherResponse.isPresent(), is(true));
+        assertThat(weatherResponse.get().getCurrently().getSummary(), is("Rain"));
+    }
+}
+{% endhighlight %}

+If you look closely, you'll see that the _WeatherClientConsumerTest_ is very similar to the _WeatherClientIntegrationTest_.
+Instead of using Wiremock for the server stub we use Pact this time.
+In fact the consumer test works exactly as the integration test, we replace the real third-party server with a stub, define the expected response and check that our client can parse the response correctly.
+The difference this time is that the consumer test will also generate a **pact file** (`pact.json`) that describes our expectations for the contract.

+We can take this pact file file and hand it to the team providing the interface.
+They in turn can take this pact file and write a provider test using the defined expectations.
+This way they can test if their API fulfills all our expectations.

+In your application you'd don't need both, a _clientIntegrationTest_ and a _clientConsumerTest_.
+The sample codebase contains both to show you how to use either one.
+If you want to write CDC tests using pact I recommend sticking to the latter.
+The effort writing the tests is the same.
+Using pact has the benefit that you automatically win a pact file with the expectations to the contract that other teams can use to easily implement their provider tests.
+Of course this only makes sense if you can convince the other team to use pact as well.
+If this doesn't work, using the _integration test_ and Wiremock combination is a decent plan b.

+### Provider Test (the other team)
+This is the test the darksky.net team would implement on their end to check that they're not breaking the contract between their application and our service.
+Obviously they don't care about us and won't implement a CDC test for our lousy microservice.
+That's the big difference between a public-facing API and an organisation adopting microservices.
+Public-facing APIs can't consider every single consumer out there or they'd become unable to move forward.
+Within your system of microservices, you can.
+Your app will probably serve a handful, maybe a couple dozen consumers max.
+You'll be fine talking to these people in order to keep a stable system.

+Implementing a provider test example: https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-provider-spring

 ## End-to-End Tests